komparo/rosetta-pipeline/comparison/README.md

     such a language is tuned towards workflows, it can be very concise, but at the expense of requiring users to learn a new language or syntax.
 Examples: WDL
-  - Programming language: A multi-purpose language in which the workflow is specified, by using existing object-oriented or functional features.
+  - Programming language: A general-purpose language in which the workflow is specified, by using existing object-oriented or functional features.
 Examples: Luigi
-  - Hybrid: A combination of a DSL and a multi-purpose programming language.
+  - Hybrid: A combination of a DSL and a general-purpose programming language.
 While the specification is still interpreted using the framework, parts of it are evaluated within the programming language.
-It combines the conciseness of a DSL with the familiarity and flexibility of a multi-purpose language.
+It combines the conciseness of a DSL with the familiarity and flexibility of a general-purpose language.
 Examples: CWL, Snakemake, Nextflow
   - Graphical user interface.
-Examples: Galaxy
+Internally, these workflows are usually represented as a flat file.
+Examples: Galaxy.

-While the hybrid method is the most common among existing frameworks, the extent to which a DSL and multi-purpose language are intermixed can vary considerably.
-For example, CWL only allows the use of javascript in parts of the workflow, while the use of python is allowed almost anywhere in the case of snakemake.
+While the hybrid method is the most common among existing frameworks, the extent to which a DSL and general-purpose language are intermixed can vary considerably.
+For example, the CWL specification only allows the use of javascript in parts of the workflow, while the use of python is allowed almost anywhere in the case of Snakemake.

 ### Constructing the DAG

-Dependencies between jobs can be directly specified between the jobs themselves (examples: luigi) or between outputs and input (examples: snakemake, nextflow, cwl).
+Dependencies between jobs can be directly specified between the jobs themselves (examples: luigi) or between outputs and input (examples:
+Snakemake, nextflow, cwl).
 In the end, this produces a directed acyclic graph (DAG), which is executed starting from those jobs without any ingoing edges, and ends with those jobs without any outgoing edges.